How would you feel if you found out that coffee is much more than just a warm, energizing, and delicious beverage?

 When fat is oxidized, it’s broken down, released into the bloodstream, and utilized for energy.

-If you use coffee to support fat loss, consider regular caffeine resets to avoid caffeine tolerance.
+To combat this, consider regular caffeine resets to avoid caffeine tolerance.

 Coffee Boosts Athletic Performance